ibm-cloud-docs/vmwaresolutions/vmonic/relnotes_v22.md

 It is recommended that you change the remaining configuration settings to the new values for consistency across all instances and to allow adequate support for storage expansion.
 IBM plans to test only with these new settings for all {{site.data.keyword.cloud_notm}} for VMware Solutions future releases.

-For more information, see _Advanced configuration settings for ESXi servers_ in [vCenter Server Bill of Materials](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-vc_bom#advanced-configuration-settings-for-esxi-servers).
+For more information, see _Advanced configuration settings for ESXi servers_ in [vCenter Server Bill of Materials](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_bom#advanced-configuration-settings-for-esxi-servers).

-## Support for up to 51 ESXi servers for an initial cluster and up to 59 ESXi servers for additional clusters
+## Support for up to 51 ESXi servers for an initial cluster and up to 59 ESXi servers for more clusters
 {: #relnotes_v22-esxi-cluster}

 For V2.2 and later releases, you can now increase the number of ESXi servers to a maximum of 51 for an initial cluster and up to 59 for extra clusters.

 For instances deployed in V2.1 or earlier releases, you must enable necessary vSAN support to increase the cluster size beyond 32.
-For more information about steps to increase the number of ESXi servers, see [How many ESXi servers can I add to a cluster?](/docs/services/vmwaresolutions/vmonic?topic=vmware-solutions-faq_esxi#how-many-esxi-servers-can-i-add-to-a-cluster-)
+For more information about steps to increase the number of ESXi servers, see [How many ESXi servers can I add to a cluster?](/docs/services/vmwaresolutions?topic=vmware-solutions-faq_esxi#how-many-esxi-servers-can-i-add-to-a-cluster-).
 {:important}

 ## More network configuration options for vCenter Server and Cloud Foundation instances